ProjectForLife/Java8Features/README.md

 # Java8Features
-This project explain about the Java 8 features with examples
+This project explain about the Java 8 features with examples.
+Thease examples will help to clear the OCJP certification.